 As I said before, using single-use napkins is bad for the environment and it is great to find alternatives.

 For cleaning purposes, I already mentioned that the best option is to use old rags.

 However, you may not want to use rags when you’re eating.
-In this case, cloth napkins like these are an amazing zero waste swap you can make as a beginner.
+In this case, cloth napkins are an amazing zero waste swap you can make as a beginner.